-Students who suffer from (or believe they may be at risk of) an eating disorder are invited to talk confidentially to our Peer Supporters, other people at Pembroke who can help with Welfare issues, or read our pages on mental health support.
+Students who suffer from (or believe they may be at risk of) an eating disorder are invited to talk to college nurse or the GP.
+The GP practice provides specialist support for eating disorder concerns.

 The Oxford University Student Union website gives a number of resources in Oxford providing information and support for students worried about an eating disorder.

 Support for Problems with Alcohol and Drugs

-If you feel alcohol or drugs are affecting one or several areas of your life or your friends’, there are several avenues of support both within and outside University.
+If you feel alcohol or drugs are affecting your life or your friends’, there are several avenues of support both within and outside University.
 OUSU has a very good page with information and resources available to you.

 Outside university you can self refer to Turning Point.
 This service offers motivational support, advice and treatment which address both physical and mental health needs and is free.
 Turning Point Oxford, Rectory Road, Oxford, OX4 1BU.Tel: 0300 0134 776.
 Secure email: email@example.com

 Please see Support at Pembroke for more information on other options within College, and note that the College Nurse, Victoria Mills and the Chaplain, Andrew Teal are available for confidential advice.